arnaudbos/i-rant/content/water-pouring-in-clojure.md

 Test `expand`:

 {{< klipse >}}
-(pprint
+(println
   (expand
     {:glasses [{:capacity 5 :current 5} {:capacity 3 :current 0}]
      :moves [{:type :fill :to 0}]}))
 {{< /klipse >}}

-Nice, given glasses and the history of moves that led from an initial state to these glasses, I can get the list of next states that are possible, with their respective history of moves.
+Nice, given glasses and the `history` of moves that led from an initial state to these glasses, I can get the list of next states that are *possible*, with their respective history of moves.

 But at some point I might reach a state that I have already visited in the past...
 So it would be interesting to keep an index of the states that I